-4.8.
-AES_CBC_HMAC_SHA2 Algorithms
+4.10.
+AES CBC HMAC SHA2 Algorithms

 This section defines a family of authenticated encryption algorithms built using a composition of Advanced Encryption Standard (AES) in Cipher Block Chaining (CBC) mode with PKCS #5 padding [AES] [NIST.800-38A] operations and HMAC [RFC2104] [SHS] operations.
-This algorithm family is called AES_CBC_HMAC_SHA2.
-It also defines two instances of this family, one using 128 bit CBC keys and HMAC SHA-256 and the other using 256 bit CBC keys and HMAC SHA-512.
+This algorithm family is called AES\CBC\HMAC\SHA2.
+It also defines three instances of this family, the first using 128 bit CBC keys and HMAC SHA-256, the second using 192 bit CBC keys and HMAC SHA-384, and the third using 256 bit CBC keys and HMAC SHA-512.
 Test cases for these algorithms can be found in Appendix C.

 These algorithms are based upon Authenticated Encryption with AES-CBC and HMAC-SHA [I-D.mcgrew-aead-aes-cbc-hmac-sha2], performing the same cryptographic computations, but with the Initialization Vector and Authentication Tag values remaining separate, rather than being concatenated with the Ciphertext value in the output representation.
-This algorithm family is a generalization of the algorithm family in [I-D.mcgrew-aead-aes-cbc-hmac-sha2], and can be used to implement those algorithms.
+This option is discussed in Appendix B of that specification.
+This algorithm family is a generalization of the algorithm family in

+[I-D.mcgrew-aead-aes-cbc-hmac-sha2], and can be used to implement those algorithms.

-4.8.1.
-Conventions Used in Defining AES_CBC_HMAC_SHA2
+4.10.1.
+Conventions Used in Defining AES\CBC\HMAC\SHA2